 The same lesson applies to planning a date night with those you love.
 Between work, our phones, and everything in between, we all too often fall into a flow that leaves out curated activities that bring us closer together.
 Whether with your partner, your best friend, or yourself, making time to be together meaningfully is a not-so-secret ingredient to a happy, fulfilling relationship.

-Read on for a few of my favorite date night ideas that will strengthen any special bond.
+Read on for a few of my favorite easy date night ideas that will strengthen any special bond.

 Date Night Ideas for You and Your Significant Other…